mmaulwurff/target-spy/README.md

 * "Kill Confirmed" message;
 * info on pickups and other objects can be shown too;
 * Weapon Menu integration;
+* Frame around target (off by default);
 * netplay support.

 ## Thanks
 * Blue Shadow for examples of code.
-* Spaceman333, Rowsol, Churrupez, Cyanide, isaacpop23, TheRailgunner, Lud, Beed28, Ahpiox, ramon.dexter, and Dutchygamer for ideas and bug reports.
+* Spaceman333, Rowsol, Churrupez, Cyanide, isaacpop23, TheRailgunner,
+Lud, Beed28, Ahpiox, ramon.dexter, Dutchygamer, and Tesculpture for ideas and bug reports.
 * Silentdarkness12 and Zhs2 for testing netplay.

 ## Info